P3Ambiental/docs/guides_and_standards/design.md

 * Give them rounded corners.
 These should have the same radius as the buttons.
 * A field should take up 80% of screen width.
 * The height of the fields needs to be larger.
 Firstly so that the content is easy to read and secondly as they should not just look like normal form fields.
+They should be standardised across the app. i.e. the same on each page.